Health Insurance Policies for Temporary Visa Holders

 Online access to complying health insurance policies is available online through a number of providers, but we provide direct access to a health insurance broker who is able to assist in selecting between the available policies.
 Should you wish to be contacted by our health broker, please complete one of our Inquiry Forms and contact will be made promptly.
 No additional cost attaches to arranging cover through a broker and you have the added benefit of advice, particularly if your situation is at all unusual.

 Medicare Coverage - Employees from Reciprocal Healthcare Countries

 Sponsored Employees, directly recruited from a country with which Australia has a Reciprocal Health Care Agreement (RHCA), may be eligible for Medicare benefits.
 For taxation purposes, these visa holders are treated in the same manner as Australian citizens and are subject to the same tax payments (Medicare Levy) and penalties (Medicare Levy Surcharge) as Australian citizens.
-RHCA Agreements are currently in place with the following countries:
+RHCA Agreements are currently in place with the following eleven countries:

 - United Kingdom